amilemia/amilemia.dev-portfolio/README.md

 ### Step 3 — Pages & Routing
 - App layout with accessible header navigation and footer
+- Theme toggle with Light/Dark/System options, persistence, and analytics tracking
 - Home page with hero, CTAs, and "Recent projects" (top 3 from Contentlayer2)
 - Projects index with responsive grid and project cards
 - Project detail pages rendering MDX content by slug (Contentlayer2 + App Router)
 - About page with bio and highlights
-- Contact page (UI only) with client-side Zod validation and inline errors
+- Contact page upgraded to a multi-step project brief wizard with per-step Zod validation, accessible focus management, and inline feedback

 ### Step 4 — Contact API
 - POST `/api/contact` with Zod validation and Resend integration